zlogic/cybervision/README.md

 `--mesh=<plain|vertex-colors|texture-coordinates>` is an optional argument to specify how to output OBJ and PLY meshes mode, for example `--mesh=vertex-colors` or `--mesh=texture-coordinates`.
 `plain` (the default option) outputs the mesh without any color or texture, `vertex-colors` outputs the mesh with colors assigned to every vertex, and `texture-coordinates` will add texture coordinates.

+`--no-bundle-adjustment` disables bundle adjustment when reconstructing images with perspective projection.
+Adding this flag can significantly reduce processing time, at the cost of producing incorrect data.

 `<img1>` and `<img2>` are input filenames for image 1 and 2; supported formats are `jpg`, `tif` and `png`.

 `<output>` is the output filename: